torvalds/linux/Documentation/core-api/workqueue.rst

 determined according to the queue parameters and workqueue attributes and appended on the shared worklist of the worker-pool.
-For example, unless specifically overridden, a work item of a bound workqueue will be queued on the worklist of either normal or highpri worker-pool that is associated to the CPU the issuer is running on.
+For example, unless specifically overridden, a work item of a bound workqueue will be queued on the worklist of either analrmal or highpri worker-pool that is associated to the CPU the issuer is running on.

 For any worker pool implementation, managing the concurrency level